Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISMapsSDK.WinUI.Viewer/Samples/LocalServer/LocalServerGenerateElevationProfile/readme.md

 ## Use case

 Applications that include Local Server are valuable in offline workflows that require advanced spatial analysis or data manipulation.
 This sample uses a geoprocessing package (`.gpkx`) created in ArcGIS Pro involving a custom geoprocessing model that includes the [Interpolate Shape (3D Analyst)](https://pro.arcgis.com/en/pro-app/latest/tool-reference/3d-analyst/interpolate-shape.htm) geoprocessing tool.
-The geoprocessing package is executed with ArcGIS Runtime Local Server.
+The geoprocessing package is executed with Local Server.

 You can generate elevation profiles to carry out topographical analysis of valley profiles, or visualize a hiking, cycling, or road trip over varied topography.